wearemd/wordpress-starter/README.md

 │       └── webpack.prod.js                       # Production environment configuration file
 ├── js                                            # JavaScript source files
 │   └── app.js                                    # Main JavaScript file used as entry by Webpack
-├── sass                                          # Theme Sass files (edit those files to update your theme CSS) │   │                                             # This theme is built using [Bulma modular CSS framework](https://bulma.io) │   ├── dev                                       # Dev style folder │   │   ├── _all.sass                             # Sass file to register all dev styles
+├── sass                                          # Theme Sass files
+│   │                                             # This theme is built using Bulma
+│   ├── dev                                       # Dev style folder
+│   │   ├── _all.sass                             # Sass file to register all dev styles
 │   │   └── shame.sass                            # Here we put WIP style or dirty hacks